mhouser42/Invasive_Species_Propogation/README.md

 A future work could involve creating a network of Pennsylvania counties in a fashion similar to this one, and adjusting variance and modifiers, ideally to mimic an infection curve as it is documented in real-time.
 Another further expansion of this project could be to explore more variations within each countermeasure.
 For instance, the quarantine threshold would likely look different if a county was 75% or 25% likely to declare and enforce a quarantine, or if residents of a county were more enthusiastic about finding and killing SLF.
 Doing this may require a more comprehensive and complex simulation, but it may yield results that can show a more nuanced insight into each of these interventions.

+Another further expansion of the project may be to tweek the monthly and annual simulations so they can compute probabilities and outcomes with higher cohesion.
+While both models reflect a projection of the invasion with probability, they, at this point, represent different approaches to the same problem.
+Cohereing the inputs, calculations, mathmatical models, and probabilities in a further expansion may yeild the benefits of both approaches and help give a more accurate prediction.

 --------------------------------------------------